Romanians: Religion

-After the Great Schism, there existed a Catholic Bishopric of Cumania (later, separate bishoprics in both Wallachia and Moldavia).
+After the Roman Catholic-Eastern Orthodox Schism of 1054, there existed a Roman Catholic Diocese of Cumania for a short period of time, from 1228 to 1241.
 However, this seems to be the exception, rather than the rule, as in both Wallachia and Moldavia the state religion was Eastern Orthodox.
-Until the 17th century, the official language of the liturgy was Old Church Slavonic.
+Until the 17th century, the official language of the liturgy was Old Church Slavonic (a.k.a.
+Middle Bulgarian).
 Then, it gradually changed to Romanian.